tardate/LittleArduinoProjects/README.md

-# 272 Little Electronics and Arduino Projects
+# 273 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Saike909D](./Equipment/Saike909D) - unboxing and initial review of the Saike 909D 3-in-1 hot air rework station.
+> Latest addition:sparkles: [VoltageControlledOscillator](./Electronics101/VoltageControlledOscillator) - exploring varicap diodes (KV1471) and their use in frequency tuning of a Colpitts-style voltage-controlled oscillator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like